Grants and scholarships for study abroad

 Links to more information about financial matters and scholarships

 You can reach out to us at the International Desk by phone, email or via Zoom.
-We are currently not available for physical visits.
+Due to renovations, you cannot currently visit us on a drop-in basis, but you can book a physical visit via email.

 Email: studentreception [at] lu [dot] se